Find food that fits your pet’s needs

 Nutrients are substances that are obtained from food and used as a source of energy.
 Dogs love to play with their owners, and they need energy to do so!
 Nutrients are essential for an animal's growth, and can be considered maintenance tools to keep your dog in optimum health.
 Just as your car requires gasoline (and other types of maintenance) to run, your dog needs food to keep them going too.

-There are different classes of nutrients that your dog needs in his diet: proteins, fats, carbohydrates, vitamins, minerals, and water.
+There are different classes of nutrients that your dog needs in their diet: proteins, fats, carbohydrates, vitamins, minerals, and water.
 Choosing a balanced food that includes those nutrients is what will help young dogs grow and older dogs stay healthy.

 When dogs are first born and for the next several weeks, their complete nutrition comes from their mother's milk.
 However, if the mother is ill or dogs are orphaned, a commercial milk replacement will need to be given to the young pups.
 Your veterinarian can educate you on how to choose a replacement, as well as how to feed newborn puppies who do not get milk from their mother.

 Eventually, they'll begin to wean from their mother's milk—or a replacement liquid—and begin to digest solids.
-To begin the weaning process, start removing the mother from her litter for short periods of time.
+To begin the weaning process, start removing the mother from their litter for short periods of time.
 While the mother is away, introduce them to puppy food in a dish.
 Gradually increase the amount of time the litter is exposed to their own food, be encouraging, but do not force the food on them.

 Expect puppies to play with their food at first.
 While eating may start as a game, young dogs will enjoy the taste, and look forward to the flavors and sensations of chewing.
 It may help to slightly moisten dry food to get your dog comfortable chewing.

 7+ Age Dogs